piggz/harbour-amazfish/README.md

     Basic music control

 Todo
     More Settings
     Support other devices (maybe eg MiBand2, as it is similar)

-The Cor is also claimed to be working, but as i dont have that device, i cant test it.

 Tip:
 On your device, create a symlink in /home/nemo to /home/nemo/.local/share/harbour-amazfish